Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 • These rules apply to all cantons, though enforcement intensity varies

 These changes do not make shelf company acquisitions illegal or impractical — they make sloppy ones riskier.
 A properly structured acquisition with clean documentation, legitimate commercial purpose, and experienced legal handling proceeds without difficulty.
+The key is working with a practitioner who has filed post-2025 shelf company transfers and knows the current requirements of each cantonal register.

 A Real-World Example